 Jonathan Wang is a PhD student under the advisement of Professor Eun Ji Chung in the Department of Biomedical Engineering at the University of Southern California.
 His research interests include applications of kidney-targeted nanoparticles for renal disorders, focusing on polycystic kidney disease (PKD).
 Using engineered nanoparticles as carriers of currently approved drugs, this research aims to increase their therapeutic efficacy, reduce side effects, and create novel treatment strategies for renal disease.

-Dave holds a Bachelor of Science degree in Symbolic Systems and a Master of Science degree in Computer Science from Stanford University.
+Jonathan has first-authored various peer-reviewed articles, and has mentored undergraduates and high school students in the lab.
+He holds a Bachelor of Science degree in Mechanical Engineering and a Master of Science degree in Biomedical Engineering from Johns Hopkins University.

 Alfred E. Mann Biomedical Engineering Doctoral Fellowship